PsiQ/qref/docs/library/userguide.md

 The `qref-render` tool supports `yaml` and `json` input formats, and all output formats supported by [graphviz](https://graphviz.org/).

 If you prefer to use QREF's rendering capabilities from a Python script instead of the CLI, you can use the [`qref.experimental.rendering`](qref.experimental.rendering) module, which performs the same task as `qref-render`.
 Here, we demonstrate how to use the rendering module to visualize quantum circuits for preparing arbitrary quantum states in alias sampling.
-To learn more about the algorithm, please refer to the tutorial for [Bartiq](https://psiq.github.io/bartiq/latest/tutorials/02_alias_sampling_basic/) – our library for symbolic resource estimation.
+To learn more about the algorithm, please refer to the tutorial for [Bartiq](https://psiq.github.io/bartiq/latest/tutorials/02_alias_sampling_basic/).
 We will use the `yaml` file `alias_sampling_detailed_fixed_resources.yaml` as input to generate a graph representing this algorithm:

 ```python